-Date
+Name of Applicant

+College

+Department

 Position Advertised

-Essential Qualifications and Experience

-Preferred Qualifications and Experience

-Name of Candidate

 Degrees Earned

-Postdoctoral Experience (a) yes/no (b) teaching/research (c) number of years
+Postdoctoral Experience Higher Education Teaching Experience If yes, then number of years Yes Yes No No

-Department/College/

-Evaluation of Faculty Applicant A. Evaluation of faculty applicant based on the application 1.
-Does the applicant meet criteria as posted in the advertised faculty position? yes/no If not, what criteria are not met?
+Evaluation of Faculty Applicant A. Evaluation of faculty applicant based of on the applic cation

+1. Does the applicant meet criteria as post ed in the ad Yes lvertised faculty position?

+If not, what criteria are not met? ies NO

-2. Does the applicant reflect spiritual and lifestyle criteria expected of faculty members? yes/no
+2. Does the applicant reflect spiritual and - ÷

 If not, what criteria are not met?
+Yes No

-B. Evaluation of faculty applicant based on the applicant's written theological statement1.
-Indicate the applicant's strengths.
+B. Evaluation of faculty applicant based of n the applic cant's written theological statement

+1. Indicate the applicant's strengths.

 2. Indicate any weaknesses.

-15 154

-C. 1.
-Evaluation of faculty applicant based on the applicant's interview: Applicant's knowledge of content required for the faculty position
+C. Evaluation of faculty applicant based of 1.
+Applicant's knowledge of content requi

-2. Applicant's interpersonal skills (social interaction), communication abilities, etc.
+2. Applicant's interpersonal skills (social interaction) , communication abilities, etc.

-3. Applicant's teaching skills

-4. Applicant's personality and character

-5. Applicant's view about ORU

-6. Applicant's strength of commitment to Christian tenets